Timmy254/alx-zero_day/0x03-git/README.md

-This directory consists of git commands
+This directory is for trying git commands